 Issue Invoices on Time

 Forecasting your cash flow in advance is a good way to gain a picture of what your future cash flow may look like.
 Look at both expenses that need to be paid and income that you should receive in a specified period.
-Expenses are normally fixed for each month and so that makes forecasting the amount that you will need per month easy to forecast.
-By forecasting how much of your income you should save to cover these expenses is a good way to ensure that you never fall into the red.
+Expenses are normally fixed for each month and so that makes projecting the amount that you will need per month much easier to forecast.
+Predicting how much of your income you should save to cover these expenses is a good way to ensure that you never fall into the red.

 Use a good Online Accounting Software